End-of-life care: Advanced care planning

-Advances in medicine in the last few decades have provided us with an increasing number of options to extend a persons's life and highlighted the importance of ensuring that an individual's preferences and values for end-of-life care are honored.
+Advances in medical care since the mid-20th century have expanded the options available to extend life and highlighted the importance of ensuring that an individual's preferences and values for end-of-life care are honored.
 Advanced care planning is the process by which a person of any age is able to provide their preferences and ensure that their future medical treatment aligns with their personal values and life goals.
-It is typically a continual process, with ongoing discussions about a patient's current prognosis and conditions as well as conversations about medical dilemmas and options.
-A person will typically have these conversations with their doctor and ultimately record their preferences in an advance healthcare directive.
-An advance healthcare directive is a legal document that either documents a persons decisions about desired treatment or indicates who a person has entrusted to make their care decisions for them.
-The two main types of advanced directives are a living will and durable power of attorney for healthcare.
-A living will includes a persons decisions regarding their future care, a majority of which address resuscitation and life support but may also delve into a patients’ preferences regarding hospitalization, pain control, and specific treatments that they may undergo in the future.
-The living will will typically take effect when a patient is terminally ill with low chances of recovery.
+It is typically a process, with ongoing discussions about a patient's prognosis and conditions and conversations about medical dilemmas and options.
+A person will typically have these conversations with their healthcare providers and ultimately record their preferences in an advance healthcare directive.
+An advance healthcare directive is a legal document that either documents a person's decisions about desired treatment or indicates who a person has entrusted to make their care decisions for them.
+The two main types of advance directives are a living will and durable power of attorney for healthcare.
+A living will includes a person's decisions regarding their future care, most of which addresses resuscitation and life support.
+Still, it may also cover their preferences regarding hospitalization, pain management, and specific treatments available.
+A living will typically takes effect when a person is terminally ill with a low probability of recovery.
 A durable power of attorney for healthcare allows a person to appoint another individual to make healthcare decisions for them under a specified set of circumstances.
-Combined directives, such as the "Five Wishes", that include components of both the living will and durable power of attorney for healthcare, are being increasingly utilized.
-Advanced care planning often includes preferences for CPR initiation, nutrition (tube feeding), as well as decisions about the use of machines to keep a person breathing, or support their heart or kidneys.
-Many studies have reported benefits to patients who complete advanced care planning, specifically noting the improved patient and surrogate satisfaction with communication and decreased clinician distress.
-However, there is a notable lack of empirical data about what outcome improvements patients experience, as there are considerable discrepancies in what constitutes as advanced care planning and heterogeneity in the outcomes measured.
-Advanced care planning remains an underutilized tool for patients.
-Researchers have published data to support the use of new relationship-based and supported decision making models that can increase the use and maximize the benefit of advanced care planning.
+Combined directives—such as the "Five Wishes"—that include components of both the living will, and durable power of attorney for healthcare are increasingly utilized.

+Advanced care planning often includes preferences for CPR initiation, nutrition (e.g., tube feeding), as well as decisions about the use of machines to keep a person breathing or support their heart or kidneys.
+Advance care planning can be a complex and intimidating change for ailing persons.
+Often, when the person must make a significant change, they will undergo five stages of change: precontemplation, contemplation, preparation, action, and maintenance.
+Many studies have reported benefits to persons who complete advanced care planning, specifically noting improved individual and surrogate satisfaction with communication and decreased clinician distress.
+However, there is a notable lack of empirical data about the outcome improvements people experience, as there are considerable discrepancies in what constitutes advanced care planning and heterogeneity in the outcomes measured.
+Advance care planning remains an underutilized option tool.
+Researchers have published data to support the use of new relationship-based and supported decision-making models that can increase the use and maximize the benefit of advance care planning.